Bachelor of Science Program

 Students are responsible for knowing the rules, regulations, and requirements in the PSU Bulletin.
 Ultimately, the responsibility of ensuring that you have completed all requirements for your degree is yours.
 Your CS adviser and the advisers at the Information and Academic Support Center will help you interpret the requirements that are in the PSU Bulletin.
 Their role is not to "approve" or otherwise construct a program of study for you.
 An approved program of study can be found in the PSU Bulletin under the section on CS.

 All computer science courses used to satisfy the departmental major must be graded C or better.
 Courses taken outside the department as part of departmental requirements must be graded C- or better.
-Transfer students majoring in computer science are required to complete a minimum of 40 credits of upper-division computer science courses in residence at PSU.
+Students majoring in computer science are required to complete a minimum of 40 credits of upper-division computer science courses in residence at PSU, after admission to the CS program.

 These reflect the requirements for the most recent catalog.
 For earlier catalogs, consult the department.